shehroze321/shari-portfolio/README.md

 ## Surface

 ### Colours
 Please find my colour schemes [here](colors/colour_schemes.pdf).
 Please also note that I did not use all colours.
 But, I did pick a colour and used a lighter hue.
 These colour schemes are intentionally picked.
-I was thinking what sort of message I wanted to convey on who CodeSonia is.
+I was thinking what sort of message I wanted to convey on who Muhammad Shehroze is.

 #### Pink:
 - Playful